esa0624/CU_Blueboard/README.md

 - **Multi-tag Search Logic**: Implemented a user-controlled toggle to switch between "Match ANY" (OR) and "Match ALL" (AND) logic when filtering by multiple tags, allowing for both broad discovery and precise searching.
 - **Status Clarity**: Added visual distinction between "Solved" (author accepted an answer) and "Locked" (moderator closed the thread), plus an interactive tooltip icon explaining the difference.

-### New Features (from "Remaining Features" list)
-- **Resource Sidebar**: Implemented a static resources panel with essential links (Counseling, Public Safety, etc.).
-- **Reporting System**: Added a "Flag Content" button for user-initiated reporting, integrated with the moderation dashboard.
-- **Deduplication**: Implemented backend logic to detect similar questions during post creation, prompting users with existing answers to reduce duplicates.

 ### Deployment Fixes
 - Fixed Heroku deployment by ensuring `db:seed` runs after `db:migrate` to populate tags.
 - Accept answer functionality now works correctly on deployed site.